Ecksmas/rtos_scheduler/README.md

 ## Testing

-Doctest is used in the testing of the project, some simple test to check that everything is running correctly.
+The Unity test library is used in the testing of the project, some simple test are created to check that everything is running correctly.

-To run tests:
+As the project is compiled for the pico and the tests are ran on the host machine there are two differents build folders.

+To be able to run and compile the tests navigate to the tests folder and compile with the commands:

-- cd build
+- cmake ..
-- ./runTests
+- cmake --build .

+Afterwards the tests.exe file should be located in the debug folder.